willuhmjs/pi-anywhere/README.md

 ## Additional Note(s)
 * Feel free to fork this repository and create different variants.
 I am willing to add other versions (perhaps a version that uses HTTP or ports to VNC instead of TCP/SSH) to new branches; credit will be given.

-* To run when your Raspberry Pi (or other system) boots, I recommend having it launch through the `rc.local` file.
+* To run when your Raspberry Pi (or other system) boots, I recommend having it launch through the `/etc/rc.local` file.
 If your system has no such file, please research other methods.